 Woodchip Bioreactors for Improved Water Quality

-The goal of this project is to evaluate nitrate fate in woodchip bioreactors over a range of HRTs, which will lead to improved bioreactor design for field implementation.
+The overall goal of this study is to evaluate NO3-N fate in woodchip bioreactors over a range of water retention times, while gaining knowledge about improved bioreactor design for field implementation.

 Note: Project reports published on the INRC website are often revised from researchers' original reports to increase consistency.

 This project led to the design and installation of nine pilot scale bioreactors.
 This pilot scale system for testing bioreactors is unlike any other in the world.
 Retention time, fill material, and influent water quality parameters can be varied.
 This resource is being used to answer relevant questions regarding bioreactor design and performance, specifically related to nitrate removal and flow.
 In addition, greenhouse gasses above the bioreactors and in the water discharging from the bioreactors are being monitored.
 Researchers have found the nitrate mass removal was greatest from the bioreactors with a short retention time, but the concentration reduction was greatest from the bioreactors with the longest retention time.
 The pilot bioreactors are used frequently for outreach activities to state agencies, K-12 and college students, extension agents and farmers.